-HARRIS COUNTY ANIMAL SHELTER
+HARRIS COUNTY PETS

 Help Needed: The shelter always needs compassionate volunteers to help care for its animals.
 “Whether you enjoy working with cats, dogs, or people in our community, we have opportunities available that are sure to fit your interests and schedule.”